Often, you’ll hear coaches and gurus preaching that you should always, ‘set yourself up for success.’

 So what does it mean then, to set yourself up for success?

 Aside from working as hard as we can and taking every opportunity we get the chance to, we have no control over whether we succeed or not, right?

 And don’t worry.

-So, with that being said, let’s dive into what it takes to get set for success and how your thoughts, beliefs and actions can get you on the right path to success.
+So, with that being said, let’s dive into what it takes to set yourself up for success and discover how your thoughts, beliefs and actions can get you on the right path to success.

 What does it mean to be set up for success?